MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ne-rilapitypes-rilcallrttaction.md

 ---
 UID: NE:rilapitypes.RILCALLRTTACTION
 title: RILCALLRTTACTION (rilapitypes.h)
-description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
+description: "Microsoft reserves the RILCALLRTTACTION enumeration for internal use only.
+Don't use this enumeration in your code."
 old-location: netvista\rilcallrttaction.htm
 tech.root: netvista
 ms.date: 05/02/2018